ifeola/School-Result-Checking-System/README.md

 }
 ```

-Generated fields:
+The API will generate:

-- `admissionNumber` is auto-generated
+- `admissionNumber`
-- student password is hashed from the uppercased last name
+- a hashed password (derived from the last name)

 #### `PATCH /api/v1/students/:id`